akpatel79/akpatel79/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I was born in Chicago and spent most of my childhood in the city and then in Niles, a nearby suburb.
 I did my BS and MS at the University of Illinois at Urbana-Champaign.
-After some industry experience, I decided I was more interested in theory and philosophy than engineering (I reserve the right to change my mind).
-I went back to school earning my PhD at Duke University.
-All three degrees are in computer science, but I am a mathematician.
+I did my PhD at Duke University.
+All three degrees are in computer science, but I am a mathematician!

-My research sits at the intersection of pure and applied topology, algebraic combinatorics (Rota's way), and category theory.
+My research sits at the intersection of pure and applied algebraic topology, algebraic combinatorics (Rota's way), and category theory.
 I like to use category theory to organize my thoughts and ask precise questions.

 I help run [CSU Topology Seminar](https://sites.google.com/view/csu-applied-topology/home).